 This is one way to cold-contact someone.
 You can also visit the office of a non-profit or attend one non-profit events.
 Other than knowing someone who already works at a non-profit (that always helps), bridging the connection in person can mean a faster way to get that UX project started.

-Mom & Pop Shops
+2. UX design for Mom & Pop Shops

 The same process for non-profits applies to mom & pop shops.
 These small businesses probably have a low marketing budget and a less-than-stellar web presence.
 Think of businesses you frequently pass by or patronize.
 What kind of opportunities for design will business owners find value in?
 Here are some ideas: